simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 ### Definition of Insider Threats

 An insider threat can be defined as any action, deliberate or unintentional, taken by an individual within an organization, leading to the compromise of its systems, data, or security protocols.
-These threats can encompass a wide range of activities, including unauthorized access, data exfiltration, sabotage, or the introduction of malware or other malicious software.
+These threats can encompass many activities, including unauthorized access, data exfiltration, sabotage, or the introduction of malware or other malicious software.

 Unauthorized access is one of the most common types of insider threats.
 It occurs when an individual misuses their legitimate access privileges to gain unauthorized access to confidential information or systems.
-This can include accessing sensitive data that they are not authorized to view or modifying system configurations without proper authorization.
+This can include accessing sensitive data that they aren't authorized to view or modifying system configurations without proper authorization.

 Data exfiltration, on the other hand, involves the unauthorized removal of sensitive information from an organization's network.
 This can be done through various means, such as copying files to external storage devices or sending confidential data to personal email accounts.
 The stolen data can then be used for personal gain or sold to third parties on the black market.